Simplifying the toys in your home will cut clutter, reduce stress, and improve how your kids play. Use this guide to declutter your toys for good.

 - Which toys does your child truly love?

 Open-ended toys (or open toys) tend to get the most play.
 These are toys that promote physical, creative, and/or imaginative play.
 They are versatile, meaning they can be played with in a variety of ways by kids of different ages.
 Climbing structures, costumes, balls, Play-Doh, art supplies, classic LEGOs and blocks are all examples of open-ended toys.

 Close-ended toys (also referred to as closed or fixed toys) are different in that they usually only have one function, and often are toys that can be completed or mastered.
 For babies, this might be a pull toy (single function) or a shape sorter (completed and mastered).
 For older kids, it might be a puzzle or a spaceship LEGO kit.
 Close-ended toys can be good for building attention and teaching task completion, but they usually have an end-point or shorter play experience.
 Most close-ended toys can be played with again, but your child will either finish it or get bored and need to move on to something else.

 Step 2: Sort your toys.

-Gather all toys in a specific category into one room.
-If you have a lot of toys or just want to break it up, tackle one category at a time.
+Gather all toys in a specific category in one room.
+If you have a lot of toys or just want to break them up, tackle one category at a time.
 These are the major categories you’ll want to hit:

 - Dolls and stuffed animals: Barbies, baby dolls, doll accessories, and plush toys